Skip to main content

 Does this work with OpenSearch running in Kubernetes?

 Yes.
 Set targets to the OpenSearch service DNS (e.g., opensearch-cluster.opensearch.svc.cluster.local:9200).
-The prometheus-exporter plugin must be installed in the container image — use a custom Dockerfile or an init container.
-The Collector can run as a sidecar or DaemonSet.
+The prometheus-exporter plugin must be present in the container image - bake it into a custom image or install it via an init container.
+The Collector can run as a sidecar or a DaemonSet.

 How do I monitor an OpenSearch cluster with multiple nodes?

-Add all data and coordinator node endpoints to the scrape config:
+Add each node endpoint to the scrape config:

 Multi-node scrape